 Around 800,000 federal workers have been without pay since 22 December.

-White House and Congress officials will meet later on Saturday in a fresh bid to resolve the impasse.
+Trump aides and lawmakers will meet later on Saturday in a fresh bid to resolve the impasse.

 What happened in Friday's meeting with Democrats?

 The Republican president initially gave a positive account of the 90-minute meeting at the White House, describing it as "very productive".